 Throughout the Western world, pregnant patients routinely undergo ultrasound examination (a test that uses high-frequency sound waves to image the developing baby and the mother’s placenta and uterus) during the second trimester of the pregnancy, usually between 18 and 20 weeks, as a check to determine that all things are going as they should.

 This examination, while offering the parents their first look at their baby, is usually a happy event and the parents often come away with their “first picture” of their new baby.
-The ultrasound, however, has a very important diagnostic function which can provide critical information to the new parents regarding the health of their baby.
+The ultrasound, however, has a very important diagnostic function that can provide critical information to the new parents regarding the health of their baby.

 The purpose of this article is to briefly outline the development of ultrasound as a diagnostic tool in pregnancy, to outline some of the important diagnostic features of an ultrasound and to provide some examples of how a failure to either perform an ultrasound or communicate the results of an ultrasound can lead to tragedy.

 The development of ultrasound imaging began in the mid-1800s with the work of the Austrian physicist and mathematician Christian Doppler who postulated that the observed frequency of a wave depends on the relative speed of the source and the observer.
 Fast forward to 1877 when Lord Rayleigh in England published “The Theory of Sound” which first described sound wave as a mathematical equation, thus forming the basis of future practical work in acoustics.

 Physicists used these principles to develop underwater sonar detection systems for underwater navigation by submarines in World War I after the Titanic sank in 1912.
 The 1930s saw the construction of pulse-echo ultrasonic metal flaw detectors, which were used to check on the integrity of metal hulls of large ships and the armor plates of battle tanks.